Procedural island generator

 |Normal||Normal sized island.
 The majority of Floatlands islands.|

 |Mother||Bigger islands.
 Used mostly for resource gathering and shelter building|

 |Father||Biggest islands.
 Used for exploring.
 These are dangerous!|

 Each island (and perhaps islands around it) will contain specific set of flora and fauna objects.
-In the first release there will only be 3 major biomes – Normal (grassy, rich with resources), Snow (foggy and cold place) and Desert biome (dusty and dangerous).
-Each biome will have its own color scheme and weather.
+However, in the first release there will only be 3 major biomes.
+Normal (grassy, rich with resources), Snow (foggy and cold place) and Desert biome (dusty and dangerous).
+Even more, each biome will have its own color scheme and weather.